 4. Everybody Has A Mission, Even If He’s Not Aware Of It

 The movie: There is a prophecy about a black and white warrior who’s gonna save the world.
 Po’s lifetime enemy, the royal pawn, knows about it, (that’s why he killed all the Pandas years ago).
 A clairvoyant sheep knows about it, and even does a little bit to help fulfilling that prophecy.
 The only one that doesn’t know about it is Po.

 And still, he is drawn on his path by uncontrollable forces who are pushing him closer and closer to his destiny.
 Little by little, he realizes that all the small pieces of his life can be arranged in a bigger puzzle.
 In the end, he realizes that he does have a mission and he has to fulfill it.

 The lesson: Even if we don’t know, we’re always on the right place, at the right time, fulfilling our mission.
 We may feel at times that we’re drifting (and Po felt that a lot) but the closer we get to our true core, the clearer our mission will become.

-5. Laugh Is Powerful
+5. Laughter Is Powerful

-Somehow, laughing become his defense weapon.
+Somehow, laughing becomes his defense weapon.
 He answers to almost everything with a joke.
 And it works.
 Just imagine how the movie would have look like without laughing.
 Like a deep, true and very serious story.
 Sort of a drama.
 Also boring.